 Table of Contents

-A guide on migrating a MonoGame v3.8.0 project to the current version of MonoGame.
+A guide on upgrading a MonoGame v3.8 project to the current 3.8.4.1+ releases of MonoGame.

-Migrating from 3.8.0 should be straightforward for most platforms.
+Upgrading existing projects from earlier 3.8 releases should be straightforward for most platforms.

 Note